MishraShikhar/OCVS/OCVS/ExportWorkload.md

     ![](./images/Lab200/200_15.png " ")

-### Step 5: Export OVF File from VMWare Workstation to Object Storage
+### STEP 5: Export OVF File from VMWare Workstation to Object Storage

 - From VMware Workstation, shut down the osCommerce     virtual machine (quitting will also have the same result).
 Export the appliance from VMware Workstation.
 Set the file location for the .ovf export.
 Export should take about 5 minutes.
 While the export is in progress, let us proceed to the next steps.